The Truth Behind Biracial Dating

 Our society is a judgmental one at best.
 There are certain truths behind each source of happiness that we would rather ignore.
 The happiness of relationships shouldn’t be compromised by societal misconceptions, but unfortunately this is often the case.
 This is especially true when it comes to biracial relationships.

 Dating someone outside your race is a whole new ball game.
 It shouldn’t be so much of a big deal, but for unknown reasons in today’s melting pot society it still is.
-Whether you like it or not, dating someone from a different race is inevitably more difficult.
+Whether you like it or not, dating someone from a different race is inevitably more difficult no matter offline or online dating app.
 This doesn’t mean that you shouldn’t be with that person.
 It just means you should brace yourself for an increased amount of difficulties.

 It’s more than just black and white